bxzlik/Bloom-Mobile/README.md

 | 🟠 **SoundCloud** | Native streaming |
 | 🔴 **YouTube Music** | Not started |
 | 🟡 **Yandex Music** | Not started |

-Providers are rewritten in Dart — the desktop Rust is not reused.
-The comments in [`src-tauri/src/*.rs`](https://github.com/bxzlik/Bloom) remain the spec: they document the whole reverse engineering of each platform.

 ## 🚀 Development